chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_package_chef_gem_attributes.rst

             compile_time false if respond_to?(:compile_time)
           end

-       .. warning:: ``chef-sugar``---a `community cookbook <https://supermarket.chef.io/cookbooks/chef-sugar>`__---must be version 3.0.1 (or higher) to use the previous example.
-When an older version of ``chef-sugar`` is a dependency on a cookbook that is loaded during the |chef client| run, the following workaround is required:
+       .. warning:: If you are using ``chef-sugar``---a `community cookbook <https://supermarket.chef.io/cookbooks/chef-sugar>`__---it must be version 3.0.1 (or higher) to use the previous example.
+If you are using an older version of ``chef-sugar``, the following workaround is required:

           .. code-block:: ruby